doctorfree/RoonCommandLine/markdown/play_composer_album.1.md

 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library album names matching the provided album name or containing the substring will be returned and the first one returned will be played.

+**EXCOMPOSER**
+: Provide a composer exclusion string, in quotes if it contains spaces.
+No Roon library composer names including the provided composer exclusion string will be searched

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be played

 # EXAMPLES
 **play_composer_album Mozart Concerto**
 : Will play the first album returned in a list of all Roon library album names with titles containing the string "Concerto" by the composers whose name contains "Mozart"

+**play_composer_album Bach Love Sebastian Lovers**
+: Will play the first album returned in a list of all Roon library album names with titles containing the string "Love" but not "Lovers" by the composers whose name contains "Bach" but not "Sebastian"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com